General Steps to Help Reduce Allergies

-- Vitamin C acts as a natural antihistamine to damp down inflammation and it is recommended to consume 5,000-20,000mg daily in divided doses
+- Vitamin C acts as a natural antihistamine to damp down inflammation.
+It is recommended to consume 5,000-20,000mg daily in divided doses.

 - Magnesium plays a role in reducing muscle spasms in the lungs in asthma.
 It is recommended to consume 750mg daily.

 - Selenium has an important role in reducing inflammation in the lungs and small airways.

 - Vitamin D boosts the body’s immune system and lessens the response to triggers such as dust mites.